SirPepe/ornament/Readme.md

 but something that you want to build your own framework on top of.
-Combine Ornament's baseline web component features with something like [uhtml](https://github.com/WebReflection/uhtml) or [Preact](https://preactjs.com/) for rending, add your favorite state management library, write some glue code and enjoy your very own frontend web framework.
+Combine Ornament's baseline web component features with something like [uhtml](https://github.com/WebReflection/uhtml) or [Preact](https://preactjs.com/) for rending, add your favorite state management library (or don't), write some glue code and enjoy your very own frontend web framework.

 ## Guide